The Boxer Rebellion

 4. The Boxer movement expanded and invaded Beijing in June 1900.
 The Boxers and pro-Boxer soldiers murdered a German diplomat and laid siege to foreign legations.

-5. Cixi and her government gave measured support to the Boxer movement, which was defeated by the Eight-Nation Alliance in August 1900.
+5. Cixi and her government gave measured support to the Boxer movement, which was defeated by the Eight Nation Alliance in August 1900.
 A humiliating treaty, the Boxer Protocol, was later forced on China.

-Copyright: The content on this page may not be republished without our express permission.
-For more information on usage, please refer to our Terms of Use.
+© Alpha History 2018.
+Content on this page may not be republished or distributed without permission.
+For more information please refer to our Terms of Use.